JuniMay/llm.rs/README.md

 This is an attempt to migrate Karpathy's [llm.c](https://github.com/karpathy/llm.c) to safe rust.

-Most runtime costs of safe rust come from bounds checking, and for now, the performance of each training step of the rust version (opt-level=3) is about 500ms slower than the C version (in -O3, without openmp).
+Most runtime costs of safe rust come from bounds checking, and for now, the performance of each training step of the rust version (opt-level=3) is about 300ms slower than the C version (in -O3).

 I am working on improving the performance by using iterators and re-slicing tricks to avoid bounds checking.